 We found 8 providers with an interest in gastrointestinal problems and who accept Blue Cross and Blue Shield of Florida BlueCare Essential near Land O Lakes, FL.

-Dr. Joseph Cody's area of specialization is adult gastroenterology.
-Areas of particular interest for Dr. Cody include interventional endoscopy and inflammatory bowel disease.
-He is professionally affiliated with Florida Medical Clinic.
-Dr. Cody is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
-He is a graduate of the University of South Florida (USF) College of Medicine.
+Dr. Joseph Cody, who practices in Brandon, FL, Land O Lakes, FL, and Tampa, FL, is a medical specialist in adult gastroenterology.
+His clinical interests include interventional endoscopy and inflammatory bowel disease.
+He accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+Dr. Cody graduated from the University of South Florida (USF) College of Medicine.
+He is affiliated with Florida Medical Clinic.

 Relevant Interests: , inflammatory bowel disease